springboardmentor345a-create/Projects_2/docs/PREPROCESSING_SUMMARY.md

 ---

-## 🎉 Status
+## Status

-**Phase 1 (Data Preprocessing): ✅ COMPLETED**
+**Phase 1 (Data Preprocessing): COMPLETED**

 All preprocessing notebooks are ready to execute.
 Simply run them in sequence to generate the preprocessed datasets for model training.
+Unnecessary columns have been removed for optimal model performance.

-**Ready for Phase 2: Model Building** 🚀
+**Ready for Phase 2: Model Building**

 ---

-*Last Updated: October 28, 2025*
+*Last Updated: October 30, 2025*
 *Branch: Prathamesh_Fuke*
 *Commit: Latest*